Scroll into the helix

 Pattern Recognition

-Spotted ZODIAC's potential six years before the sprint began
+Spotted an LGBTQIA+ venue's potential six years before the sprint began

 → Now: 6 years later, rebuilding it as Fractional CEO